University of Maryland professor helped evaluate the ability of software to assemble, classify and analyze complex pools of bacterial DNA

 CAMI’s leader invited Pop to help evaluate the submissions by challenge participants because of his expertise in genome and metagenome assembly.
-In 2009, Pop helped publish Bowtie, one of the most commonly used software packages for assembling genomes.
+In 2009, Pop helped publish Bowtie, one of the most commonly used software packages for identifying the genomic location of DNA or RNA sequences yielded by high-throughput sequencing.
 More recently, he collaborated with the University of Maryland School of Medicine to analyze hundreds of thousands of gene sequences as part of the largest, most comprehensive study of childhood diarrheal diseases ever conducted in developing countries.

 “We uncovered new, unknown bacteria that cause diarrheal diseases, and we also found interactions between bacteria that might worsen or improve illness,” Pop said.
 “I feel that’s one of the most impactful projects I’ve done using metagenomics.”